National Postal Mail Handlers Union

-The National Postal Mail Handlers Union (NPMHU) is a progressive labor union representing more than 50,000 Mail Handler craft members in United States Postal Service facilities across the United States.
+The National Postal Mail Handlers Union (NPMHU) is a labor union representing more than 41,000 mail handler craft members in United States Postal Service facilities across the United States.
+The union has an additional 82,978 associate members, including retirees and federal employees who join primarily to enroll in the Mail Handlers Benefit Plan (MHBP), which offers various health insurance options.

 History

 The union was founded in New Jersey on August 7, 1912, as the National Association of Postal Mail Laborers of the United States, representing guards and messengers in addition to laborers.
 By 1925, the union had 1,023 members.
 In 1937, it was chartered by the American Federation of Labor, as the National Association of Post Office and Railway Mail Laborers.

 The union renamed itself as the National Association of Postal Mail Handlers in 1947.
-It transferred to the new AFL–CIO in 1955, and by 1957 had grown to 9,000 members.
+It transferred to the new AFL-CIO in 1955, and by 1957 had grown to 9,000 members.
 Also in 1955, it lengthened its name, to become the National Association of Post Office and Postal Transportation Service Mail Handlers, Watchmen and Messengers.
 On May 14, 1968, with 32,800 members, it merged into the Laborers' International Union of North America.

 Purpose

 The NPMHU is a national organization of employees dedicated to advancing the interests of its members and their families.
-The primary purpose of the Union is to negotiate and enforce a National Agreement with the U.S. Postal Service, a contract that establishes wages, cost-of-living adjustments and other pay increases, working conditions, and fringe benefits for all workers within its jurisdiction.
+The primary purpose of the union is to negotiate and enforce a National Agreement with the U.S. Postal Service, a contract that establishes wages, cost-of-living adjustments and other pay increases, working conditions, and fringe benefits for all workers within its jurisdiction.
 The Union also protects workers’ rights by representing them in day-to-day problems on the job, like discipline, violations of seniority, discrimination, or other management abuse, and addresses such work-place concerns as safety, health, and the impact of technological change.